 The Herman House is privately owned and operated by Billy Martin.
-The Herman House has a fiscal sponsorship with The Creative Music Foundation.
-Admission to the Herman House is by appointment or invitation only.
+The Herman House is also associated with The Creative Music Foundation, a non-for-profit foundation.
+Admission to the Herman House is by appointment only.
 Location and contact information

 THE HERMAN HOUSE CALENDAR

 UPCOMING CLASSES, PRESENTATIONS AND SPECIAL OFFERS: